 1. Enables fast and direct communication

-2. SMS cuts through the noise
+2. SMS alerts cut through the noise

-Texts get noticed.
+SMS alerts get noticed.
 According to research from RescueTime, few people go longer than 1 hour and 43 minutes during the day without touching their phones.
 So the chances of someone not seeing a text are incredibly slim.

-3. Text alerts have excellent reach
+3. Text messages have excellent reach